The century of exceptional food and hospitality that turned a café into a London landmark

 The name came from an exchange between Giandolini and a regular.
 After he had apologised for his building works, explaining his desire to create one of London’s finest dining rooms, the actress Alice Delysia replied in the words of a popular song of the day: “Don’t worry, we will always come to see you, we will cling together like the ivy.”
 The name stuck.
 Mario Gallati, meanwhile, was to continue his success story: in 1947 he opened Le Caprice, and another legend was born.

-The Ivy enjoyed a refurbishment in 1990 by M J Long, which re-established its position as London’s favourite theatre restaurant.
+The iconic restaurant enjoyed a refurbishment in 1990 by M J Long, which re-established its position as London’s favourite theatre restaurant.
 Twenty-five years later, Caprice Holdings’ owner Richard Caring commissioned Martin Brudnizki Design Studio to rethink the restaurant and bring it firmly into the 21st century.
 The resulting design preserved iconic features such as the windows, green banquettes and oak, the gentle lighting and remarkable collection of contemporary British art, but offset them with a sumptuous dining bar in the middle of the restaurant, a larger entrance showcasing the original Eduardo Paolozzi installation, and completely redesigned loos.
 Since re-emerging in a blaze of triumph, The Ivy has only gone from strength to strength – and will surely continue to thrive for many years more.

 2017 will mark The Ivy’s centenary and fitting celebrations will be held throughout the year.